- What is meditation really?

 So don’t think of meditation as an ancient religious practice with vague benefits.
 Just like exercise, is a practical tool for improving your life.

 How is Meditation done?
-And why do we do it like that?

 When you exercise you learn your limitations very quickly.
 You learn how far you can run, or how much weight you can lift.
 The goal of a healthy and strong body may seem far away at first.
 But if you continue in an intelligent manner, over time you will be able to run farther and lift heavier weights and you will slowly realize your goals.
 Great benefits come from consistent exercise applied intelligently.

 We want to apply the same principles to meditation.

 We begin by finding a quiet and comfortable place.
 Why is it quiet and comfortable? because we want to start with as few distractions as possible.
 When you get more experience you will be able to meditate effectively any place and at any time.

 So get on your mat or your cushion in a quiet place where you wont be bothered by people talking to you or your phone ringing or anything like that.

 You want to get into a sitting position that is firm, stable and comfortable.
 Strictly speaking, you can meditate in any position, but there are certain sitting positions that have been traditionally favored.
 Try cross legged with your back straight and your shoulders back with your hands resting on your knees, or folded in your lap.
 The main thing is to be comfortable and stable without being too tempted to sleep.

 Take a few deep breaths.
 Breathe in your nose, hold for a moment, then breath out your mouth.
 Breathe in through your nose for 4 counts, then hold for 3 counts, and breath out of your mouth for 5 counts.

 Just relax and let your breathing happen on its own, don’t force it.